Lovers Rock (2020 film)

 Lovers Rock is a 2020 romance film directed by Steve McQueen and co-written by McQueen and Courttia Newland.
-It stars Micheal Ward and Amarah-Jae St. Aubyn as two lovers who meet at a reggae house party in 1980 in West London.
+It stars Micheal Ward and Amarah-Jae St. Aubyn.
 The film was released as part of the anthology series Small Axe on BBC One on 22 November 2020 and Amazon Prime Video on 27 November 2020.
 It premiered as an opening film at the 58th New York Film Festival on 24 September 2020.

 Plot

+Two lovers meet at a reggae house party in 1980 in West London.